-2.2 Bit Commitment
+2.2 Bit commitment

-The second protocol of [1] implements PUF-based Bit Commitment (BC) by a generic reduction to PUF-based OT.
-The BC-sender initially holds a bit b.
-When the OT-Protocol is called as a subprotocol, the roles of the sender and receiver are reversed: The BC-sender acts as the OT-receiver, and the BC-receiver as the OT-sender.
+The second protocol of [2] implements PUF-based bit commitment (BC) by a generic reduction to PUF-based OT.
+The BC sender initially holds a bit b.
+When the OT protocol is called as a subprotocol, the roles of the sender and receiver are reversed: the BC sender acts as the OT receiver, and the BC receiver as the OT sender.
 The details are as follows.

-Protocol 2: PUF-BASED BIT COMMITMENT VIA PUF-BASED OBLIVIOUS TRANSFER ([1], SLIGHTLY SIMPLIFIED DESCRIPTION)
+Protocol 2 PUF-based BC via PUF-based OT ([2], slightly simplified description)

-Commit Phase:
+Commit phase:

-- The BC-sender and the BC-receiver jointly run an OT-protocol (for example Protocol 1). - (a) In this OT-protocol, the BC-sender acts as OT-receiver and uses his bit b as the choice bit of the OT-protocol. - (b) The BC-receiver acts as OT-sender.
-He chooses two strings $s_0, s_1 \in \{0, 1\}^{\lambda}$ at random, and uses them as his input $s_0, s_1$ to the OT-protocol. - 2.
-When the OT-protocol is completed, The BC-sender has learned the string $v := s_b$ .
+- 1. The BC sender and the BC receiver jointly run an OT protocol (for example Protocol 1). - (a) In this OT protocol, the BC sender acts as OT receiver and uses his bit b as the choice bit of the OT protocol. - (b) The BC receiver acts as OT sender.
+He chooses two strings $s_0, s_1 \in \{0, 1\}^{\lambda}$ at random, and uses them as his input s_0, s_1 to the OT protocol. - 2.
+When the OT protocol is completed, the BC sender has learned the string $v := s_b$.
 This closes the commit phase.

-Reveal Phase:
+Reveal phase:

-1. In order to reveal bit b, the BC-sender sends the string (b, v) (with $v = s_b$ ) to the BC-receiver.
+1. To reveal bit b, the BC sender sends the string (b, v) (with $v = s_b$) to the BC receiver.

 Comments.
-The security of the BC-protocol is inherited from the underlying OT-protocol.
-Once this protocol is broken, also the security of the BC-protocol is lost.
+The security of the BC protocol is inherited from the underlying OT protocol.
+Once this protocol is broken, the security of the BC protocol is also lost.
 This will be relevant in the upcoming sections.

-3 A Quadratic Attack on Protocols 1 and 2
+3 A quadratic attack on Protocols 1 and 2

 We will now discuss a cheating strategy in Protocols 1 and 2.
-Compared to an attacker who exhaustively queries the PUF for all of its m possible challenges, we describe an attack on Protocols 1 and 2 which reduces this number to $\sqrt{m}$ .
-As we will argue later in Section 4, this has a particularly strong effect on the protocol's security if an optical PUF is used (as has been explicitly suggested by [2]), or if electrical PUFs with medium challenge lengths of 64 bits are used.
+Compared to an attacker who exhaustively queries the PUF for all of its m possible challenges, we describe an attack on Protocols 1 and 2 which reduces this number to \sqrt{m} .
+As we will argue later in Sect.
+4, this has a particularly strong effect on the protocol's security if an optical PUF is used (as has been explicitly suggested by [3]), or if electrical PUFs with medium challenge lengths of 64 bits are used.